Local Guides

 Painted Hall

-Originally conceived as a hospital for retired seamen, the college was designed by Christopher Wren and has been the architectural centrepiece of Greenwich for hundreds of years.
-Have a walk around this beautiful building to learn and make sure you check out the famous painted hall.
+Originally conceived as a hospital for retired seamen, the college was designed by Christopher Wren and has been Greenwich’s architectural centrepiece for hundreds of years.
+Take a walk around this beautiful building to learn, and make sure you check out the famous painted hall.

 Drop in on the Queen’s House